What Do Meeting, Convention, or Event Planner Do?

 - Google Drive

-How to Become a Meeting, Convention, or Event Planner
+Education needed to be a Meeting, Convention, or Event Planner:

 Related Careers

-Those thinking about becoming a Meeting, Convention, or Event Planner might also be interested in the following careers:
+Those interested in being a Meeting, Convention, or Event Planner may also be interested in:

 - Agents and Business Managers of Artists, Performers, and Athletes